UAE: 1,818 private companies violated Emiratisation laws since second half of 2022

-The Ministry of Human Resources and Emiratisation's found 1,818 private establishments that violated Emiratisation laws by employing citizens illegally from mid--2022 until September 17, 2024.
+The Ministry of Human Resources and Emiratisation (Mohre) found 1,818 private establishments that violated Emiratisation laws by employing citizens illegally from mid-2022 until September 17, 2024.

 These companies hired 2,784 citizens illegally and were proven to have violated laws by attempting to circumvent targets with fictitious localisation.